Federal Tax Lien: How to Solve the Problem

 Government’s Legal Claim

-The Notice of Federal Tax Lien is a public document or public notice.
+The Notice of Federal Tax Lien is a public record.
 It is filed with the Secretary of State where the taxpayer lives.
 Banks, credit card companies and other creditors check these records for the existence of a federal tax lien when considering whether or not to issue a loan or line of credit.

 Because it is a public document, the notice of tax lien will alert creditors as well as national tax resolution companies who buy list of anyone with a federal tax lien.
 The resulting flood of mail is a pain, but there is nothing you can do about it.